-As if owning a car was not expensive enough in Singapore, car owners also have to contend with high and ever-rising petrol prices.
+As if owning a car was not expensive enough in Singapore, car owners must also contend with high and ever-rising petrol prices.

 Petrol Credit Card

-Most petrol companies operating in Singapore have agreements with banks to provide special discounts on petrol for credit card instead of cash payments.
+Most petrol companies operating in Singapore have agreements with banks to provide special discounts on petrol for credit cards instead of cash payments.

 These discounts vary from 15% to 20%.
 While some cards have especially high levels of petrol discounts of up to 24-25%, these are special deals, confined to one or two purchases.